wooglow/tech_blog_app/README.md

     - There is nothing to install on your computer

 ## Usage:
-    - To post your thing, you need to sign up first.
+    - To post, you need to sign up first.
 ![usagevideo](./assets/blog_App_trial_video.gif)

 ## Contributor: